IvanTopolcic/BestBot/README.md

+### WARNING
-WARNING: THIS IS DEPRECATED, NO UPDATES (except maybe security patches) WILL BE PUSHED TO THIS REPOSITORY.
-YOU ARE WELCOME TO SEND PULL REQUESTS.
+THIS IS DEPRECATED, NO UPDATES (except maybe security patches) WILL BE PUSHED TO THIS REPOSITORY.
+You are, however, welcome to send pull requests.

+### WARNING
-WARNING: DO NOT USE THIS ON IMPORTANT MACHINES.
-BE itself has no known vulnerabilities, but with a combination of Zandronum could potentially post a risk.
+DO NOT USE THIS ON IMPORTANT MACHINES.
+BestBot itself has no known vulnerabilities, but with a combination of Zandronum could potentially post a risk.
 We do not take responsibility for any problems caused by this software.

 #BestBot